Magical Vacation: Amigo system

 This system allows the player to interact with the Game Boy Advance's multiplayer link.
 The first option, Let's Amigo (レッツアミーゴ), allows players to exchange main characters to acquire new spells.
 For instance, exchanging between a wind elemental main character and a sound elemental one will allow the wind elemental character to learn a sound elemental spell, and vice versa.
 Magic learned in this way can be strengthened with experience like all other spells from the beginning of the game.
-Each player can also receive "special" spell data, which can be equipped to allied characters.
-However, equipped spells will not strengthen with experience.
+Each player can also receive "special" spell data, which can be equipped to allied characters, but equipped spells will not strengthen with experience.
 Exchanging a certain number of times will give the main character a new spell or change their element.
 Love magic is acquired if the player exchanges with 5 players of the same element.
 Exchanging 100 times will change the main character's element to the dark element and change their appearance to the dark costume.
 Learning all of the spells in the game and fulfilling the two prior requirements will give the main character light magic, change their element to the light element, and change them into the light costume.

-The second option, Let's Onsen (レッツおんせん) becomes available if the player has gone to the hot spring in the Plain of Light at least once during the game.
+The second option, Let's Onsen (レッツおんせん) becomes available if the player has gone to the hot spring in the Plane of Light at least once during the game.
 Using the other player's hot spring will increase the main character's powers (different types of hot springs improve different status points; using the same hot spring repeatedly decreases the probability of powering up).
 After a certain number of uses, the player may be offered a choice to upgrade their hot spring.
-The level of upgrade is dependent on the player's rank of gameplay.
+The level of upgrade is dependent on the player's rank, which is influenced by their in-game actions and win/loss ratio in battles.

 The third option, Let's Taisen (レッツたいせん), is the multiplayer battle mode.
 A multiplayer battle is conducted in the same way as regular battles in the story mode, but winning a certain number of battles or maintaining a certain winning percentage awards the main character a special title that boosts their abilities.
 3 elemental spirits (chosen randomly) also appear at the beginning of every multiplayer turn.

 Nintendo organized two events in 2002 to gather Magical Vacation players together to make the Amigo system more accessible.
-The first event was held on January 26 in Osaka, and the second event was held the following day on January 27 in Tokyo.
+The first event was held on January 26 in Osaka, and the second event was held the following day in Tokyo.
 These events allowed players who only had access to one game cartridge to quickly gain power-ups for their characters.